neolution-ch/Neolution.ReleaseProcessTest.Test2/README.md

     ```
     *From this point, the `release/v2.0.0` branch is feature-frozen.
 Only fixes for this specific release are allowed. `main` is now free to accept features for the next version (e.g., `2.1.0`).*

+    **Critical**: The release branch must be preserved until the stable release is complete.
+Do not delete the release branch before producing the final stable release, as this could make it impossible to continue isolated stabilization work.

     *Note: The 'Create Branch Release' workflow automatically detects whether it's running from a `release/*` or `hotfix/*` branch and adjusts version detection accordingly.*

     2.  **Publish Pre-Releases (e.g., RCs) from the Release Branch.**